A Domain-Knowledge-Aided Deep Reinforcement Learning Approach for Flight Control Design: Training a DDPG Autopilot Agent

 \subsubsection{Training scenarios}

-In this this, we consider an airframe with its flight envelop defined in Table \ref{tab:envelop}.
+In this paper, we consider an airframe with its flight envelop defined in Table \ref{tab:envelop}.
 At the beginning of each episode, we randomly initialise the system states with values uniformly distributed between the minimum and the maximum values.
+This random initialisation allows the agent to explore the diversity of the state space.
 For all episodes, the vehicle is required to track a reference command $a_{z,c}$, which is defined as a step command with its magnitude being $100m/s^2$.